-The Breakfast Program at the Marina Teen Center serves breakfast to approximately 165 to 225 Marina middle school and high school students each morning between the hours of 6 a.m. and 8:20 a.m. during the school year, excluding breaks and holidays.
+Due to COVID-19 the Breakfast Program has been discontinued.
+The Breakfast Program at the Marina Teen Center served breakfast to approximately 165 to 225 Marina middle school and high school students each morning between the hours of 6 a.m. and 8:20 a.m. during the school year, excluding breaks and holidays.

 Thanks to partnerships and our Marina community The Marina Foundation has raised the additional funds needed by the City of Marina to upgrade the current playground adjacent to the Marina Community Center.
 The new playground will accommodate and be accessible to more children after school and during breaks as well as giving children much better options than the current available conditions.